Quick answer

-Construction bid mistake prevention should be handled as a documented bid workflow.
-Review the solicitation, drawings, specifications, addenda, due dates, exclusions, pricing inputs, responsibilities, and submission requirements before deciding whether to bid or submit.
+Construction bid mistake prevention should be handled as a documented bid workflow with scope, documents, addenda, deadlines, exclusions, pricing inputs, responsibilities, and submission requirements reviewed before the final bid decision.

 What to Review First